 The members of the Management Committee are pleased to confirm that the state of the financial affairs of Gardeen Housing Association is satisfactory.
-Prior to adjustments arising from the pension scheme, the surplus for the year was £126,990.
-However, pension adjustments of £246,000 resulted in a technical deficit of £119,010, compared to £22,519 surplus in 2018.
-The deficit this year is as a result of adjustments to recognise the specific liability that the Association has as a member of the SHAPS multi-employer pension scheme.
-Due to improved information from the Scheme's administrator, The Pensions Trust, the Association is, for the first time, able to disclose its specific share of the Scheme liability.
+Prior to adjustments arising from the pension scheme, the surplus for the year was £65,923.
+Pension adjustments of £388,551 have further increased this surplus to £454,474, compared to a deficit of £119,010 in the previous financial year.
+The high surplus this year is as a result of adjustments to recognise the specific liability/surplus that the Association has as a member of the SHAPS multi-employer pension scheme.
+In the previous year these adjustments resulted in an overall deficit.
+This highlights the volatility that can be experienced in a year on year basis for these adjustments.

-The Management Committee notes that the Association shows a satisfactory position with net assets of £1,880,984.
-The Association continues to invest in improvements to its properties, including major repairs and cyclical maintenance.
+The Management Committee notes that the Association shows a satisfactory position with net assets of £2,335,458.